 Şam tatlısı is from the southeast and therefore pistacchio-based whereas kalburabastı has the walnut.

-And we actually made a similar (but nut-free) cake ourselves a while back.
+And we actually made a similar cake ourselves a while back.
 The nuts were sprinkled over the top in the case of our revani.

 Here’s our easy Revani recipe.
 Guess we should experiment further in the art of producing a homemade Turkish dessert!

 This is a hearty dessert centred around syrup (again), cheese and shreds of kadayıf dough.

 More of a batter mix than a ‘dough,’ and always fascinating to watch.
 There must be an art to this.